 The Swiss Authorities clarified that, despite the immunities and privileges of Associated Members of the Personnel (MPAs), the EU regulation 883/2004 also applies to MPAs (USER, COAS, VISC in particular), who are employed in an EU or EFTA Member State and are sent by their home institution to CERN.

 As MPAs are not part of the CERN social security coverage, they have to comply with the national social security laws that are applicable to them.
 In particular, they have to carry an A1 certificate with them at all times when travelling to and while at CERN.

 The A1 certificate should be requested by the employee (the MPA) from the employer (the home institution).

 Situation in Switzerland (all MPAs)

-The Swiss Authorities also clarified that Associated Members of the Personnel (MPAs) and their family members, who are resident in the CERN Local Area (resident in Switzerland or France with >50% presence) and are holders of a type “P” legitimation card, are not subject to Swiss social insurance (AVS) and may not join the latter even on a voluntary basis.
+The Swiss Authorities also clarified that Associated Members of the Personnel (MPAs) with an average presence at CERN of 55% or more as well as their family members who are resident in Switzerland and hold type “P” legitimation cards, are not subject to Swiss social insurance (AVS) and may not join the latter even on a voluntary basis.

 As a consequence, MPAs who are posted workers in the sense of EU regulation 883/2004 and are posted to CERN for more than 24 months, need to apply for an extension to remain covered in the social security system in their home country, as they cannot join the Swiss system.

 The Permanent Mission of Switzerland to the United Nations Office kindly provided an attestation (in French and English), that MPAs concerned can use as justification supporting their application for an extension to remain covered in the social security system of their home countries.

 Situation in France (all MPAs)

-An agreement between France and CERN was made in 1970 on the social security of CERN Members of Personnel: Accord de sécurité sociale du 30 décembre 1970.
+An agreement on the social security of CERN Members of Personnel was concluded between France and CERN in 1970: Accord de sécurité sociale du 30 décembre 1970.

 Article 1.1 of the agreement states that: